Qiskit/RFCs/0023-low-level-sampler.md

 ## Summary
 In Qiskit, the quantum computer interface is built around primitives, which are the fundamental operations carried on by a quantum computer on a quantum circuit.
 Currently, Qiskit offers two such primitives: the Sampler and the Estimator.
 The Estimator leverages advanced error mitigation techniques to enhance the quality of results from noisy quantum computers.
 On a noiseless quantum computer, the Estimator could instead be constructed atop the Sampler, simplifying its role.
-However, given current noise levels, robust error mitigation is essential, requiring extensive profiling through thousands or even millions of circuit variations.
+However, given current noise levels, robust error mitigation is essential, requiring executing thousands or even millions of circuit variations to implement certain mitigation protocols.
 Transmitting these variations across cloud environments is inefficient, but this can be optimized using a "samplex" — a domain-specific language (DSL) program describing the way of producing these variations.
 The samplex enables efficient server-side generation of variations, with results transmitted back as samples accompanied by metadata, facilitating client-side